John Hitt: University of Central Florida presidency

 Hitt was selected by the Florida Board of Regents to succeed Robert A. Bryan as UCF's president.
 Bryan had been serving in an interim capacity since June 1991 when Steven Altman stepped down as the university's third president.

 After Hitt took office in spring 1992, UCF's enrollment was 20,302 and by fall 2013 it was 59,770 with students from more than 140 countries.
 Under Hitt's direction it raised admissions standards, increased research funding, built new facilities, and established notable partnerships with major research institutions.

-Hitt's efforts increased the university's academic profile and brought in over a billion dollars in new construction, including Spectrum Stadium, the CFE Arena, and new on-campus housing.
+Hitt's efforts increased the university's academic profile and brought in over a billion dollars in new construction, including Spectrum Stadium (now FBC Mortgage Stadium), the CFE Arena (now Acrisure Bounce House), and new on-campus housing.
 Hitt was instrumental in the development of the UCF College of Medicine at Lake Nona, and the formation of the Burnett Honors College, and the College of Graduate Studies.
 Under his leadership UCF became a "very high research activity" university as ranked by the Carnegie Foundation for the Advancement of Teaching, and the university's football program ascended to Division I-A (FBS) in 1996 and joined the American Athletic Conference (The American).

 In October 2011, Hitt accepted a five-year contract extension.
 In 2012, the main campus library was renamed for him to celebrate his 20th anniversary as president of the university.
 In the same year he accepted a six percent raise and he offered faculty a half percent raise in 2013.

 On October 24, 2017, Hitt announced he would retire on June 30, 2018.